kframework/X86-64-semantics/docs/reports/planeer.md

   - Ensure that all the instructions obey if it has  a "must undef".
 Similarly if one has a "may undef" there must be a conditional undef present.
 - Test the rules in K. Important for
   - rorate
-  - implemented in K only
+  - manually implemented in K only
+  - Test pdepl/q pextl/q
   - uifs including tag `UIF1`
   - Test the instruction with uifs in some of their regstate.
 Those are not tested in Strata.
 Check if the uifs are triggered at the right place.
 - Check / Test the instructions mentione in sepcgen_setup for must_write != maybe_write
 - Test all the conditional undefs
+- Implement "schedule insutcructions"

 ## Important Points
 - Uses the tc same as the final strata tc